AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_tools.rst

 -------

-Memory allocation errors involving mismatches between allocations and deallocations are a comomn source of memory leaks.
+Memory allocation errors involving mismatches between allocations and deallocations are a common source of memory leaks.
 To test an application for memory allocation issues, we can use :program:`gnatmem`.
 This tool monitors all memory allocations in our application.
 We use this tool by linking our application to a special version of the memory allocation